I’ve had a quite a few comments and messages from readers asking about nut-free recipes.

 I’ve called them “brownie” bites because they have a rich texture and strong chocolate flavour, like a brownie.

-I’ve made these quite a few times now because they’re so handy for on-the-go snacks, breakfasts and quick chocolate fixes!
+I’ve made these raw brownie bites a few times now because they’re so handy for on-the-go snacks, breakfasts and quick chocolate fixes!

 - Dairy-free & vegan